 • Deformed shoulder

-After the shoulder bone is repositioned you can use conservative treatment to reduce pain and swelling.
+After a specialist repositions the shoulder bone, you can use conservative treatment to reduce pain and swelling.
 To treat the injury, you should:

 • Ice your shoulder to reduce pain and swelling.
 Do it for 20-30 minutes every three to four hours for 2 to 3 days or longer.